Joana311/web-scraping/notes.md

         [x] added support for force and equipment tag filters

-        [/] filter on server side.
+        [x] filter by term on server side.

-          * currently filtering on client side *
+        [-] implement tag filtering on server-side as well

-        [ ] remove the ability to add exercises that are already in the workout.
+    [ ] modify the "all exercises" tab in the addNewExerciseModal to show cards with different categories. instead of just displaying the full directory

     [-] alot of ui jitters/jumps caused by conditional renders.
 Clean up with use of skeletons or better load state logic.